I was reading up on primers and found this in your faq:

 SS St (where S=long s) ...

-While I appreciate your work in updating the primer, I think it is important
+While I appreciate your work in updating the primer, I think

 to realize the history and art that was behind the original.
 Thanks.